Shreypatel911/intern-take-home-project/README.md

 - Java (JDK 11 or higher)
 - Apache Maven

-# Steps to download softwares on Windows
+# Steps to set up on Windows

 - Java
   - Download and install JDK 11 or higher